RichGol/CCNA-Quick-Reference/README.md

 `CCNA_RefDoc.tex`: The LaTeX markup language "source code", which can be typeset by a TeX editor to create a searchable PDF.

 `images`: A folder containing all images used by the project.

+## Disclaimers

+*This supplementary document is designed for CCNA-certified professionals and those seeking their CCNA certification.
+It is NOT a replacement for official computer network and/or Cisco training.* <b>DO NOT</b> *execute Cisco IOS commands within a production network, or on devices which you do not own, without express permission and full understanding of each command's impact to the system/network.*